 Monster Hunter Rise has been described as "a brand new take on the Monster Hunter experience".
 Up to four players can team up and save Kamura village from the impending 'Rampage', harnessing the new Wirebug hunting tool and enlisting the help of Palicoes, and Palamutes, along the way.
 The 'Rise' in the title is apparently a reference to this entry's verticality, with the ability to traverse and climb rock faces and other terrain which will make the hunt all the more interesting.
 The game launches on Switch on 26th March 2021.

 A 3D action platforming game for 1-2 players, Balan Wonderworld brings back warm memories of 3D SEGA games like Nights Into Dreams on the Saturn and Billy Hatcher and the Giant Egg on GameCube.
 That's probably because it's a new game from Yuji Naka and Naoto Ohshima, perhaps best known as the creators of one Sonic the Hedgehog and involved in both those other titles we just mentioned.
-This one comes to Switch (and other consoles) on 26th March 2021.
+The demo left us with mixed feelings, but we'll find out if that's representative of the game as a whole when this one comes to Switch (and other consoles) on 26th March 2021.

 First announced in 2020, New Pokémon Snap is coming to Switch on 30th April 2021.
 A follow-up to the Nintendo 64 original which had you snapping photos of Pokémon in the wild, this has been a long time coming for fans who remember grabbing furtive pics of Pikachu back when Nintendo games came on big, slab-like grey cartridges and not iddy-biddy postage stamps.
 We can't wait.